 This section features an essay designed to relate those personal experiences in medicine that have no scientific or statistical basis.
 All submissions to Reflections must be previously unpublished.
 Any references to individuals mentioned by name must be accompanied by permission from the individual or from the individual’s family, if the person is deceased.
 Text should not exceed 600 to 1000 words with no more than 1 figure and 1 to 2 authors.

 These papers may address virtually any important topic in medicine, public health, research, quality, ethics, health policy, or health law and generally are not linked to a specific article.
 Viewpoints should be well focused, scholarly, and clearly presented and must have no more than 3 authors.
+The text should include the full name, academic degrees, and no more than 2 institutional affiliations for each author.
 Maximum length: up to 1200 words of text—or 1000 words of text with 1 small table or figure—and no more than 7 references.
 Viewpoints not meeting these guidelines will not be considered.

 Research Letters reporting original research also are welcome and should not exceed 600 words of text (not including acknowledgment, table, figure, and references) and 6 references and may include no more than a total of 2 tables and/or figures.
 Online supplementary material is not allowed.
 Research letters may have no more than 7 authors.
 The text should include the full name, academic degrees, and a single institutional affiliation for each author and the e-mail address for the corresponding author.
 Other persons who have contributed to the study may be indicated in an Acknowledgment, with their permission, including their academic degrees, affiliation, contribution to the study, and an indication if compensation was received for their role.
 Letters must not duplicate other material published or submitted for publication.
 In general, Research Letters should be divided into the following sections: To the Editor (which serves as an introduction), Methods, Results, and Discussion.
 Research Letters should be double-spaced and a word count should be provided with each letter.
 They should not include an abstract, but otherwise should follow all of the guidelines in Manuscript Preparation and Submission Requirements.
 Letters not meeting these specifications are generally not considered.